kapaintsil/task-tracker-app/README.md

 ## App Link:

-You can access the app on: [https://task-tracker-app-two.vercel.app/]
+You can access the app on: <a href="https://task-tracker-app-two.vercel.app/" target="_blank"> The Task Tracker App</a>

 # Getting Started with Create React App